b1-systems-training/jenkins-simple-pipeline/README.md

 # jenkins-simple-pipeline

-A simple pipeline example for Jenkins
+This repository may be used for a simple Freestyle project example or a pipeline.